lucaaruocco/Data-Science-Portfolio/Investment_Modeling_Platform/README.md

 # 💼 Investment Modeling Platform (IMP)

-**Investment Modeling Platform (IMP)** è una web application che integra
+**Investment Modeling Platform (IMP)** is a web application that integrates
-**data mining, intelligenza artificiale e analisi finanziaria avanzata**
-per generare report aziendali completi e strumenti di supporto alle decisioni.

-La piattaforma trasforma i dati ufficiali in insight immediati, offrendo una visione a 360° su aziende, settori e opportunità di finanziamento.
+**data mining, artificial intelligence, and advanced financial analysis**
+to generate comprehensive business reports and decision-support tools.

+The platform transforms official data into actionable insights, offering a **360° view of companies, industries, and funding opportunities**.

 ---

-## ✨ Cosa fa la piattaforma
+## ✨ What the platform does
-IMP permette di:
+IMP provides:
-- 📑 **Profilare un’impresa**: dati legali, struttura organizzativa, oggetto sociale, dipendenti.
-- 💰 **Analizzare i bilanci**: consultazione dei documenti ufficiali in versione compatta o dettagliata, con serie storiche.
-- 📊 **Effettuare analisi finanziarie avanzate**: sei macro-aree, decine di indici personalizzati (redditività, liquidità, leva, capitale umano, costi, capitale circolante).
-- 🏭 **Confrontare con il settore**: benchmark basati sui codici ATECO/NACE.
-- ⚔️ **Valutare la concorrenza**: individuazione automatica dei competitor e confronto diretto delle performance.
+- 📑 **Company profiling**: legal data, organizational structure, corporate purpose, workforce.
+- 💰 **Financial statement analysis**: consultation of official filings in compact or detailed form, with historical trends.
+- 📊 **Advanced financial analysis**: six macro-areas with dozens of tailored indicators (profitability, liquidity, leverage, human capital, costs, working capital).
+- 🏭 **Industry benchmarking**: comparison against sector averages (ATECO/NACE codes).
+- ⚔️ **Competitive assessment**: automated identification of competitors and performance benchmarking.
-- 🎯 **Trovare bandi e opportunità** (*Matching*):
+- 🎯 **Funding & Matching**:
-  - modalità *Project → Calls*: da un progetto vengono proposti i bandi coerenti;
+  - *Project → Calls*: relevant funding opportunities suggested from a project proposal.
-  - modalità *Firm → Calls*: l’azienda viene matchata con i finanziamenti disponibili.
+  - *Firm → Calls*: matching a company’s profile with available funding programs.

 ---

-## 👥 Destinatari
+## 👥 Target audience
-La piattaforma è stata progettata per chi deve prendere decisioni strategiche o finanziarie.
-È uno strumento utile tanto al mondo bancario e degli investitori, quanto alle imprese e ai loro consulenti.
-Dai responsabili aziendali agli analisti, dagli intermediari finanziari ai fund raiser e alle associazioni di categoria:
-IMP diventa un supporto trasversale, capace di adattarsi alle esigenze di attori diversi all’interno dell’ecosistema economico.
+IMP is designed for professionals and organizations involved in **strategic and financial decision-making**.
+It serves as a versatile tool for the **banking and investment sector, businesses, consultants, fundraisers, trade associations, and analysts**, adapting to the diverse needs of today’s economic ecosystem.

 ---

-## 🚀 Valore aggiunto
+## 🚀 Added value
-- Automatizza attività di analisi complesse e ripetitive.
-- Converte i dati grezzi in insight chiari e immediatamente utilizzabili.
-- Supporta processi decisionali **data-driven** in modo affidabile e scalabile.
+- Automates complex and time-consuming analytical tasks.
+- Transforms raw data into clear, actionable insights.
+- Supports **data-driven decision-making** in a reliable and scalable way.

 ---

-## 📂 Esempi di output
+## 📂 Output examples
-Per motivi di riservatezza non vengono pubblicati report o analisi reali.
-È in valutazione il caricamento di **esempi dimostrativi e sintetici** per illustrare le funzionalità della piattaforma.
+For confidentiality reasons, actual reports and analyses are not published.
+The release of **demonstrative examples and synthetic datasets** to showcase the platform’s features is under consideration.

 ---

-> ℹ️ **Nota**: questo repository contiene esclusivamente materiale a scopo dimostrativo.
-> I dati reali delle aziende non vengono resi pubblici.
+> ℹ️ **Note**
+> This repository contains material for demonstration purposes only.
+> Actual company data is not made public.